Twitter Names Elon Musk To Board, Further Lifting Shares - UrduPoint

 Susannah Streeter, an analyst at Hargreaves Lansdown, offered a more muted outlook, characterizing Musk as "socially ambitious" and raising the possibility that the Tesla boss will use the platform to promote his ventures.

-"Over the longer term, Twitter investors will want to see that high levels of governance are adhered to, otherwise the independence of Twitter could be questioned, and the risk is that users may start to drift away," Streeter said, adding that Musk could also use the intelligence gathered to launch his own platform.
+"Over the longer term, Twitter investors will want to see that high levels of governance are adhered to, otherwise the independence of Twitter could be questioned, and the risk is that users may start to drift away," Streeter said.

 In the political universe, far-right Republican House Representative Lauren Boebert was among those calling for Musk to "lift the political censorship."
 "Oh... and BRING BACK TRUMP!" she tweeted.